BenjaminSaylor/Rotation-Documents/Guide to Starting the Rotation.md

 __This curriculum has been designed specifically for residents with little to no experience in molecular or genomic medicine and provides a good foundation of knowledge for the RISE exam and AP/CP board exams.__

+__There is one key issue currently.
+The TRIG webpage uses _Bit.ly_ links which are blocked by the UAB firewall.
+TRIG is working on adding direct links to their webpage.
+If you need the direct links please contant me at Btsaylor@uabmc.edu and I can provide the current links.__

 _Note: I have served on the TRIG working committee and have helped with the creation of this material.
 I have no financial interest in TRIG or ASCP._

 # Books